mongodb/docs/source/administration/import-export.rst

 available to MongoDB administrators.
 These utilities are useful when you want to backup or export a portion of your database without capturing the state of the entire.
-Because these tools primarily operate by interacting with a running :option:`mongod` instance, they can impact the performance of your running database.
+Because these tools primarily operate by interacting with a running :program:`mongod` instance, they can impact the performance of your running database.

-.. note:::option:`mongoimport` and :option:`mongoexport` do not
+.. note:::program:`mongoimport` and :program:`mongoexport` do not
    reliably preserve data types in some situations.
 Use with care.

 Using Database Imports and Exports for Backups